KahWee - Web Development, AI Tools & Tech Trends

 Understanding CORS: Basic vs. Preflight Requests

-CORS (Cross-Origin Resource Sharing) trips up developers because the rules change based on what kind of request you're making.
-The browser decides between "simple" requests and "preflight" requests based on specific criteria, and the server needs to respond differently.
+CORS (Cross-Origin Resource Sharing) trips up developers because the rules change based on request type.
+The browser decides between "simple" and "preflight" requests based on specific criteria, and the server must respond differently to each.

-The distinction isn't just withCredentials.
-The browser uses preflight when you include credentials (withCredentials: true), use HTTP methods besides GET/HEAD/POST, send custom headers (anything beyond the safe list like Content-Type: application/json), or your Content-Type is something other than application/x-www-form-urlencoded, multipart/form-data, or text/plain.
-If none of those apply, the browser uses a simple request.
+The browser uses preflight when you include credentials (withCredentials: true), use HTTP methods besides GET/HEAD/POST, send custom headers beyond the safe list like Content-Type: application/json, or your Content-Type isn't application/x-www-form-urlencoded, multipart/form-data, or text/plain.
+If none of those apply, the browser sends a simple request.

-For simple requests, the browser sends the request directly with an Origin header, and the server responds with Access-Control-Allow-Origin:
+For simple requests, the browser sends the request with an Origin header.
+The server responds with Access-Control-Allow-Origin:

 GET /api/data HTTP/1.1